 “I started thinking, ‘Why are we — week in and week out — throwing animals out in the garbage for no reason ...
 It came to a point where it felt like it was getting ridiculous to think that we were contributing to any of [what Mike was telling me about] just so we could get some meat on a pizza.”

-The pizzeria’s new menu now features 12 options, all vegan, including a pesto pie with artichokes, roasted cherry tomatoes, and organic vegan cheese; one with Thai peanuts, roasted red peppers, coriander, shallots, artichokes, and sriracha; and, of course, the Lisa Simpson.
-Chez Zac is the city’s only all-vegan pizza joint, though Bhate acknowledges that he was by no means the first to offer meat- and dairy-free pies: Plenty Montreal pizzerias will offer a vegan option or two, and several of Montreal’s Italian-leaning vegan restaurants list pizza as an option on their menus.
+The pizzeria’s new menu now features 12 options, all vegan, including a pesto pie with artichokes, roasted cherry tomatoes, and organic vegan cheese; one with Thai peanuts, roasted red peppers, coriander, shallots, artichokes, and sriracha; and of course, the Lisa Simpson.
+Chez Zac is the city’s only all-vegan pizza joint, though Bhate acknowledges that he was by no means the first to offer meat- and dairy-free pies: Plenty of Montreal pizzerias will offer a vegan option or two, and several of Montreal’s Italian-leaning vegan restaurants list pizza as an option on their menus.

 For all that’s said about Montreal being a mecca for smoked meat and rotisserie chicken, it’s also home to an ever-growing vegan food scene.
-And many of its most popular meatless eateries — spots like Sushi Momo, Bowhead Pub, and Chuchai — are concentrated in the Plateau, where Chez Zac also finds itself, and where diners can now also find a vegan “all-dressed.”
+And many of its most popular meatless eateries — spots like Sushi Momo, Bowhead Pub, and Chuchai — are concentrated in the Plateau, where Chez Zac also finds itself and where diners can now also find a vegan “all-dressed.”
 Chez Zac’s version of the Montreal classic comes with the requisite sliced mushrooms and green bell peppers, but there’s no pepperoni — it’s topped with seitan instead.

 Chez Zac is open Wednesday to Monday, from 1 to 9 p.m. at 8 Duluth Avenue East.